valenpe7/PhysRevE.102.053216/README.md

 ### How to obtain the data:

-Due to its size (- MB), the raw data used in this work is stored on **Zenodo**.
+Due to its size (7.4 GB), the raw data used in this work is stored on **Zenodo**.
 You may download the data as a .zip archive on the following link: https://zenodo.org/record/4298843#.X8UqaGieFaQ.

 ### How to obtain the notebook: